hem1587/MovieSearchApp/README.md

 ## Movie Search App
+## Introduction:-
-## Introduction:-This Movie Information App allows users to search for movies and view detailed information about them, such as title, year, director, actors, and more.
+This Movie Information App allows users to search for movies and view detailed information about them, such as title, year, director, actors, and more.
 The app leverages the OMDb API to fetch movie data and displays it in a user-friendly interface built with React and Chakra UI.

 ## Features